DigiMancer3D/iCS/README.md

 #### &nbsp; &nbsp; Banking App -- "Online" -- "Bank" -- Buy/Sell/Trade Fiat & Crypto
 #### &nbsp; &nbsp; Send Crypto App -- "Online" -- "Send" -- Send Crypto (obtain a P2P UTXO Hash to send to recieving party)
 #### &nbsp; &nbsp; Send Crypto App -- "Online" -- "Coin" -- Sweep UTXO Hashes to accept Crypto
---
+---

---
+---
 ## Commands

 ### &nbsp; &nbsp; Comands are put in the first two inputs after clicking to "Add Item".
 The first input commands are normally names of items.
 This section also does internal triggering but there's three other user commands possible, "data", "print" & "online".
-Data, Print & Online are unimportant commands but are helpful for users remembering the options for the next set of commands.
+Data, Print & Online are unimportant commands (because there are different commands to do the same task as these) but are helpful for users remembering the options for the next set of commands.

 ### &nbsp; &nbsp; The second set of input commnads are normally item types but there are a handful of recognized commands that perform various actions like access the Banking app, the Crypto wallet & Cheats.
 In the list of recgonized inputs, unless they say "trigger" or are for "triggers" then they work on this line of commands.
 Going through that list will help you navigate around the iCS application.

 #### &nbsp; &nbsp; &nsbp; Most commands will work under this process tree: command1, command2, command3*, command-expander*.

---
+---
 ## Input Process Trees

 ### &nbsp; :Item: